(The Internet-Famous Soda That is Way Better Than it Should Be)

 Diet Version

-Use Diet Dr. Pepper or Dr. Pepper Zero with sugar-free coconut creamer.
+Add Diet Dr. Pepper or Dr. Pepper Zero to sugar-free Coconut Creamer.
 Still delicious.

 When to Serve Dirty Dr. Pepper